cyrusmaz/prodman/README.md

 # Starting Up The Application

+### In Terminal:

 In Terminal, traverse to where *PM_main.py* is saved, and type the following:

 > python3 PM_main.py

 then copy the link that it provides (default is: http://127.0.0.1:8080/), and paste it in your browser.
 Et voilà!

+### As Clickable Bash Script:
+Edit *prodman_startup* so that the path to *PM_main.py* is correct.
+Then, make the bash script exectutable by typing the following in Terminal:

+>chmod 755 /path/to/prodman_startup

+Now prodman may be started by clicking *prodman_startup* in Finder!

 # Caveats
 Currently, unable to jump to next block while paused.